in28minutes/java-cheat-sheet/README.md

 }
 ```

-LetÕs create couple of Arrays and Lists as shown below:
+Let's create couple of Arrays and Lists as shown below:
 ```
 Animal[] animalsArray = { new Animal(), new Dog() };
 Dog[] dogsArray = { new Dog(), new Dog() };